wanderingbonzi/minecraft-performance-guide/README.md

 ## **Game Settings**

 * Now when you're in-game, let's get into what video settings to use.
 [These](https://imgur.com/a/0CrOTdp) settings are what I recommend for low end systems.
 Make sure to lower your resolution aswell!
-Setting it to 900p or 720p will give a considerable boost since it is displaying less pixels. (use [Better Sodium Settings](https://www.curseforge.com/minecraft/mc-mods/better-sodium-video-settings-button) or [Sodium Extras](https://www.curseforge.com/minecraft/mc-mods/sodium-extra))
+Setting it to 900p or 720p will give a considerable boost since it is displaying less pixels. **If you wannna change your resolution while using Sodium, click Shift and P at the same time while in the video settings menu to see the vanilla settings.

 * If you don't want to use these settings, turn everything down to the lowest and then start testing out what settings work best for you.
 Be sure to focus on the render distance, since it's an fps killer in most instances.
 If your pc can handle higher settings while still making the game look good in your eyes, then that's great!

-## **FPS Boosting Clients**
+## **PVP Clients**

-* If you don't want to use Fabric or any of the mentioned mods and wanna use something more "complete" and well known, then it's time we talk about fps boosting clients.
+* If you don't want to use Fabric or any of the mentioned mods and wanna use something more "complete" and well known, then it's time we talk about pvp clients.
 They are clients such as [Lunar Client](https://www.lunarclient.com/), [Badlion Client](https://client.badlion.net/), [Salwyrr Client](https://www.salwyrr.com/), and others.
-Their purpose is to boost fps (obviously) and to add more mods and funcionality into the game.
+Their purpose is to boost fps (obviously) and to add more mods and funcionality into the game for PVP purposes.
 Since all of the mentioned use Optifine, I'll have to show you the Optifine settings I recommend.

 * [These are the Optifine settings I recommend.](https://imgur.com/a/YveN84c) Again, if you don't want to use these settings, set everything to the lowest and start testing out what works best for you.
 Be sure to focus on the render distance, since it's an fps killer in most instances.
 If your pc can handle higher settings while still making the game look good in your eyes, then that's great!